APRC (Annual Percentage Rate of Change)

 This means that at the end of your fixed, capped or discounted rate period, you will not have to pay an early redemption charge(s) if you pay off your mortgage early.

 Some interest rates have portability options.
-This means that if you move home during the discounted or fixed rate period, you can enjoy the same rate, on the amount outstanding on your original loan, for the remainder of the discounted or fixed rate period.
+This means that if you move home during the discounted or fixed rate period and stay with the same lender, you can enjoy the same rate, on the amount outstanding on your original loan, for the remainder of the discounted or fixed rate period.
 Conditions apply – please contact us or email us.

 When you move your mortgage to another mortgage lender without moving home.